hanabi/hanabi.github.io/Reference.md

   * Bob discards.
   * Cathy blind-plays her *Third Finesse Position* and it successfully plays as red 2.
   * Donald knows that since Cathy blind-played her *Third Finesse Position* card, this must be an *Unknown Trash Discharge* and that his red card is red 1.
 Donald discards the red 1.
+* You are not allowed to perform *Out-of-Position Ejections* or *Out-of-Position Discharges* in reverse.

 ### 5 Number Discharge (5ND)